 After receiving a great response on 24 Feminist Blogs You Need to Follow and Travel India, I was inspired to write an overlapping blog post.
 Here I list my favorite travel blogger names that motivate me to see the world and give me the best travel advice.
 I am sharing a variety of Travel Bloggers, from Solo Travelers to couples traveling and even families with children traveling and blogging about it.
 So gear up your backpacks.
 I will start with the blog of my very good friend and blogger buddy Sabrina and then move on with others.

 “The In-Between Traveller should act as an inspiration for people to travel the world and enjoy amazing individual adventures, even while working a regular 9-5 full-time job and only getting a limited amount of paid leave (paid holidays/annual leave”,

 says Sabrina.
-She encourages other to take time off their routine lives and explore the world.
+She encourages others to take time off their routine lives and explore the world.

 ‘Getting some time off is important for your soul, but having only a few paid days per year can make it difficult to step out of your comfort zone and leave the sofa.
-That’s a reason, a lot of people don’t even try doing something different.’
+That’s why many people don’t even try doing something different.’

 She further shares:

 ‘Sharing stories about previous holidays and itineraries that work for „short“ visits up to a maximum of 2 weeks, hopefully, inspires more to do the same.
 Taking myself as an example, I want to show that it is possible and you can do much more in a 10-day break than you would ever imagine.’

 She acknowledges that taking time out from everyday commitments is hard but emphasizes that it is doable.
 She said,